VeerandraPrasath/Assignments/InventoryManager/README.md

   - Users can store product details like product name, product id, price and quantity for each Product.

 - **Product List**:
-  - The application maintains an in-memory list of contacts.
+  - The application maintains an in-memory list of products.
   - Users can view,search, add, edit, and delete Product.
-  - The Product list displays the name ,product id, price and quantityof Products  for easy identification.
+  - The Product list displays the name,id,price and quantity of products for easy identification.

 - **Search Functionality**:
   - Users can search for Product based on product name or with product id.